Radial Oscillations of Viscous Stars: Radial Oscillation Frequency Results

 \section{Radial Oscillation Frequency Results}

 This appendix contains tabulated eigenvalues of viscous neutron star radial oscillation modes.
 Table~\ref{tbl:TDFreqs} contains fundamental mode eigenvalues corresponding to data points in Fig.~\ref{fig:frequency_shifts_zeta}.
+Table~\ref{tbl:TDFreqsKO} contains data corresponding to the BDNK eigenvalues listed in Table~\ref{tbl:TDFreqs} for three different values of the Kreiss--Oliger coefficient, showing that, for these bulk viscosities, the effect of numerical viscosity is small.
 Tables~\ref{tbl:FDFreqsA} and \ref{tbl:FDFreqsB} contain eigenvalues computed in the frequency domain corresponding to the first few modes of Eckart stars with two different polytropic equations of state.